martinfrances107/gcode-nom/README.md

 * gcodeExtractThumbs - Extracts the images embedded in a binary-gcode file.
 * bgcodeViewer - Generates a report by turning on all the logging and them attempts to parse the file.

 I intend the parsers to be as strictly compliant as possible.
-This is under-going rapid development.
-Please create issues here, or send me gcode files which expose unimplemented sections.
+This is under-going rapid development. **Please** create issues here, or send me gcode files which expose unimplemented sections.

 See [nom](https://crates.io/crates/nom) - "A byte-oriented, zero-copy, parser combinator library"

 ## Changelog

+ Version 0.6.0 adds supports of G02/G03 "Arc or Circle" commands.
+   Allow a more diverse set of gcode files to be rendered.

  Between version 0.4 and 0.5 a major performance misconception was unpicked.